Xfers/oas-api-docs/README.md

 This repo is for Xfers' API documentation.
-Beta site for API documentation (https://xfers.github.io/oas-api-docs/)
+Beta site for API documentation (https://docs.xfers.io/)

+#### Know Error
+Currently github pages does not work well with the custom domain.
+If you run `npm run deploy` to deploy changes to the docs, you must set the custom domain in the settings to docs.xfers.io.

 ## Overview